Felony Assault Charges in North Carolina

 Felonious assault with a deadly weapon with intent to kill or inflicting serious bodily injury:

 Many people have heard of these felony assault charges.
 In North Carolina, assault with a deadly weapon with intent to kill or inflicting serious bodily injury is a felony.
 If a person assaults someone with a deadly weapon with the intent to kill that person, it is a Class E felony.
 If a person assaults another person with a deadly weapon, and the assault results in serious bodily injury, it is a Class E felony.
 If a person assaults someone with a deadly weapon with the intent to kill AND the person inflicts serious bodily injury, it is a Class C felony.
+Note that assault inflicting serious bodily injury (no deadly weapon used) is a Class F felony.

 What is serious bodily injury in this context?